G00364690/python-problems/README.md

 # Python Problems 2018
-Python problems for module Programming and Scripting 2018
+Python problems for GMIT module in Programming and Scripting as part of Higher Diploma in Data Analytics

 ## To use and test my various coding exercises:
 1. Download & Install Anaconda